zencart/documentation/content/user/products/add_delete.md

 From the next page, choose *Delete*.

-### EZPopulate
+### EasyPopulate

-Rather than create products through the admin panel, some storeowners prefer to import CSV files containing product information using a tool like [EZPopulate](/user/products/ezpopulate).
+Rather than create products through the admin panel, some storeowners prefer to import CSV files containing product information using a tool like [EasyPopulate](/user/products/easypopulate).